YASHWINISEC/Design-an-L298-2A-Motor-Driver-Circuit-using-Eagle-software-and-generate-the-Gerber-file./README.md

 # Design-an-L298-2A-Motor-Driver-Circuit-using-Eagle-software-and-generate-the-Gerber-file.
-### Exp 5: Design an L298 2A Motor Driver Circuit using Eagle software and generate the Gerber file.
+###  Design an L298 2A Motor Driver Circuit using Eagle software and generate the Gerber file.

 # AIM:
 To design the schematic and PCB layout diagram of an L298 2A Motor Driver Circuit using Eagle software.